mlindegarde/misc--2025-draft/README.md

   * I first identify positions where I don't have enough highly ranked players for my starting roster.
   * Then I look for areas where I have large gaps in ranking.
 For example, at WR I have a large gap between Cooper Kupp and Josh Downs.
 At TE, I have a large gap between Mark Andrews and Pat Freiermuth.
 * Once I know my areas of need, I look at the best players at those positions that might be available when I make my picks.
-* If there is a very good or sleeper RB available, I may ignore my area of need and take that player.
+* If there is a very good or sleeper RB available in the rookie draft, I may ignore my area of need and take that player.
-* With my last pick I like to look for a sleeper pick.
+* With my last rookie pick I like to look for a sleeper pick.
+* This year I am leaning towards taking a good veteran WR with my first pick in the veteran draft.
+When determining rookie draft pick recommendations, this should be taken into account.

 ## Description of files in the repository
 `2025-available-2025-05-23-all.csv`